swjang702/ainews/README.md

 # AI News Curator

 An AI-powered news curation system that automatically crawls tech websites, filters articles based on interest topics, and generates summaries using LLM APIs.
+This save your daily time and mental energy.

 ## Features